sainath1754/sainath1754/README.md

 - 🔭 I’m currently working on **Automation Project**

-- 🌱 I’m currently learning **Data Structures and Algorithms using Python,java**
+- 🌱 I’m currently learning **Data Structures and Algorithms using Python**

 - 💬 Ask me about **python**